floriank/blog/content/post/working-around-timing-issues-in-docker-compose.md

 ## Containers

 I really like the concept of containers.
 Having been a somewhat avid [vagrant](https://vagrantup.com) user in the past, the speed gain that containers can provide over a virtual machine is a good sell to me.
-Besides having a very snapshottable environment I can bring up and down with dependencies packed neatly into containers.
+Also, having a very snapshottable environment I can bring up and down with dependencies packed neatly into containers is a plus.
 If you are reading this article you probably heard the sermon before.

 If you did not hear the good word yet - read up on it.
-There are some good arguments for and against containers and the technology behind is interesting.
+There are some good arguments for and against containers and the technology behind is quite interesting.

 There are several solutions for containerization out there - most notably [docker](https://docker.io) and [rkt](https://coreos.com/rkt/docs/latest/), both of which are written in Go and can manage containers on Linux, effectively wrapping [LXC](https://www.wikiwand.com/en/LXC).